luisduenas/gatsby-blog/content/blog/20190108_introduction-to-vs-code-part-i/index.md

 ---
 Hi everyone!

-In this post, i'm going to show you some of the extensions that i use in **vscode** that i find very usefull! :thumbsup:
+In this post, i'm going to show you some of the extensions that i use in **vscode** that i find very useful! :thumbsup:

 ### About VS Code